MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 19 : A good week finally!

+We took a course in SQL Admin and another one in Business Intelligence.
+Both were very good.
+I liked them.
+I've finished all their tasks on time.
+We did interviews for each other.
+We acted both roles interviewers and interviewees.
+It was cool.

 # Week 18 :

 We took a course in WPF and a course in interviewing skills.
 It was a short week.